wp-plugins/video-thumbnails/readme.txt

 Tags: Video, YouTube, Vimeo, Blip.tv, Justin.tv, Thumbnails Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.1.1
+Stable tag: 1.5

-Video Thumbnails is a simple plugin that makes it easy to automatically display video thumbnails in your template.
+Video Thumbnails simplifies the process of automatically displaying video thumbnails in your WordPress template.

 == Description ==

 Video Thumbnails makes it easy to automatically display video thumbnails in your template.
-This plugin will pull the thumbnail for you, save it to your media library, and set it as the featured image.
-You can choose to turn off featured images
+This plugin will find the first video in your post, find the thumbnail, and can then save the video thumbnail to your media library.
+There's even an option to automatically set this as the featured image!

 Video Thumbnails currently supports these video services: